michael-sumner/go-make-things/content/articles/2018-01-24-static-websites.md

 You get the benefits of using a traditional CMS, with the simplicity and speed of static HTML.

-## Things that are difficult in WordPress as so easy in Hugo
+## Things that are difficult in WordPress are so easy in Hugo

 I used a lot of [custom post types in WordPress](https://codex.wordpress.org/Post_Types).